robbytrujillo/beachtourism/README.md

-## beachtourism is website to beach tourism
+## beachtourism is website to beach information tourism

 <h2>BeachTourism</h2>